openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 experiment.
 Provided that we can generate a set of input and output observations, we can compute the corresponding value of the parameter :math:`\hat{\vect{\theta}}`.
-Reproducing this sampling experiment a large number of times would allow to get the distribution of the estimated parameter :math:`\hat{\vect{\theta}}`.
+Reproducing this sampling experiment a large number of times would allow one to get the distribution of the estimated parameter :math:`\hat{\vect{\theta}}`.
 In practice, we only have one single sample of :math:`n` observations.
-If this sample is large enough and correctly represents the variability of the observations, the bootstrap method allows one to generate observations resamples, which, in turn, allow to get a sample of :math:`\hat{\vect{\theta}}`.
+If this sample is large enough and correctly represents the variability of the observations, the bootstrap method allows one to generate observations resamples, which, in turn, allow one to get a sample of :math:`\hat{\vect{\theta}}`.
 An approximate distribution of :math:`\hat{\vect{\theta}}` can then be computed based on kernel smoothing, for example.